cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Request Format   Refer to the `Object Schema`_ Response Format  Refer to the `Object Schema`_ Response Codes   | 200 - Operation was successful
-                 | 400 - Malformed request format
+                 | 400 - Bad request
-                 | 401 - Not Authorized
+                 | 401 - Not authorized
 ===============  ===================================

+The object update replaces all the properties of an object.
+The "id" property in the request is ignored.

 The service responds with an instance of the object in its updated state.